DSM (company): Partnerships

-Organization
+Organisation

 DSM's five business groups are clustered according to product and market combinations, with the business group directors reporting directly to the Managing Board.
 Since 2015, DSM's activities have been grouped into three clusters: Nutrition, Materials and Innovation Center.

 Nutrition

 The Nutrition cluster is made up of DSM Nutritional Products and DSM Food Specialties.
 DSM Nutritional Products produces essential nutrients such as synthetic vitamins, carotenoids, human milk oligosaccharides, nutritional lipids and other ingredients for the feed, food, pharmaceutical and personal care industries.
-DSM Food Specialties manufactures food enzymes, cultures, yeast extracts, savory flavors, hydrocolloids and other specialty ingredients for the dairy, baking, beverage and savory segments.
+DSM Food Specialties manufactures food enzymes, cultures, yeast extracts, savoury flavours, hydrocolloids and other specialty ingredients for the dairy, baking, beverage and savoury segments.
 DSM also manufacturers a novel cattle feed additive (Bovaer) to reduce methane production from dairy production.
 In 2021, DSM was ranked 6th on FoodTalks' list of Top 30 Global Probiotic Food Ingredient Companies.

 Materials

 The Materials cluster is made up of DSM Engineering Materials, DSM Protective Materials and DSM Resins & Functional Materials.
 DSM Engineering Materials’ specialty plastics are used in components for the electrical and electronics, automotive, flexible food packaging and consumer goods industries.
 DSM Protective Materials is the inventor, manufacturer and marketer of Dyneema.
-DSM Resins & Functional Materials manufacture resins solutions for paints, inks, stereolithography, and industrial and optical fiber coatings.
+DSM Resins & Functional Materials manufacture resins solutions for paints, inks, stereolithography, and industrial and optical fibre coatings.